Raikuzurenko/Vivaldi-widgets-/README.md

 Don't forget to add cutom [css](https://github.com/Raikuzurenko/Vivaldi-widgets-/tree/main/vivaldi_dark/vivaldi_css) to obtain the exact result of my setup

-to add it just follow this guide I ripped of google
+To add it just follow this guide I ripped of google

 To add custom CSS to Vivaldi, you need to enable the experimental CSS modifications feature and point the browser to a specific folder on your computer where your .css files are stored.